Table of Contents

 All that is said by the court by the way, i.e., statements of law which go beyond the requirements of the particular case in hand and lay down a rule which is either irrelevant or unnecessary for the decision of that case called obiter dicta.

-To put it in brief, when points not directly connected with a case are discussed in judgement, these remarks constitute obiter dicta.
+To put it in brief, when points not directly connected with a case are discussed in judgment, these remarks constitute obiter dicta.
 These, when made by superior courts, are, however, binding on the subordinate courts.

 For the same court, they serve merely as persuasive precedents.
 These dicta have the force of persuasive precedents only.
 The Judges are not bound to follow them.
-They can take benefits/guidelines of them but they are not bound to follow them.
+They can take benefits/guidelines from them but they are not bound to follow them.

-Obiter dicta help in the growth of law.
+Obiter dicta helps in the growth of law.
 These sometimes help the cause of the reform of the law.
 The Judges have to know the law and their observations are bound to carry weight with the government.

 The defects in the legal system can be pointed out in the obiter dicta.
-The Judges are not bound to make their observations on a specific point unless that is strictly relevant to the point in issue but if they feel that they must speak out their own minds on a specific point, the general public should be grateful to them for their labour of affection.
+The Judges are not bound to make their observations on a specific point unless that is strictly relevant to the point in issue but if they feel that they must speak out their own minds on a specific point, the general public should be grateful to them for their labor of affection.

 Ratio Decidendi: